dsc-courses/practice.dsc10.com/problems/disc/disc06-wi22-final-seasons.md

 boot_ci = [left_b, right_b]
 ```

 We find that `boot_ci` is the interval [7.7, 10.3].
 However, the mean points per game in `season` is 7, which is not in the interval we found.
 Which of the following statements is true?
-(Select all question)
+(Select all that apply)

 [ ] 95% of games in `season` have a number of points between 7.7 and 10.3.
 [ ] 95% of values in `boot_means` fall between 7.7 and 10.3.